basakkcgl/whoisBasak/index.md

 In particular, I am interested in edge cases concerning the fundamental problems in **explainable AI**.
 Once we have some explanation on **why** neural networks do they do what they do (which requires exposing **causality** in the network), I want to create machines that are **safe**, and more efficient & robust in learning.
 I have been trying to achieve that by *"translating"* what we know from neuroscience into machines.
 And sometimes I did go the other way around, and played around with machine learning methods to get some insights on brains.

 However, lately, I found myself back on the problem of **traceability** in inference systems (how does the system decide to a certain output, but not the other??).
-After taking Formal Languages and Automata Theory class (from <a href="(https://faculty.eng.fau.edu/dimitrispados/)" style="color: black;">Prof. Pados</a>) now I am back on the **discrete** path, thinking about it all from a (new wave of) symbolic AI perspective.
+After taking Formal Languages and Automata Theory class now I am back on the **discrete** path, thinking about it all from a (new wave of) symbolic AI perspective.

 ### Currently attending/following:
  - [OCIS](https://sites.google.com/view/ocis/)